 Australian violinist Camille Barry was born in Brisbane, and has performed as a solo, chamber and orchestral musician throughout Australia, and across the UK and Europe.

-Camille has been successful in numerous national and international competitions, including the Gisborne International Music Competition, the South East QLD Concerto Competition, the RNCM Concerto and Gold Medal competitions, and many more.
+Camille has been successful in numerous national and international competitions, including the Michael Hill International Violin Competition, Gisborne International Music Competition, the South East QLD Concerto Competition, the RNCM Concerto and Gold Medal competitions, and others.
 She has performed as soloist with numerous orchestras, both in Australia and the UK.
-As a freelance session and orchestral musician, Camille has performed for Opera Australia, Opera Queensland, Queensland Ballet, Bangalow Music Festival, Anywhere Theatre Festival, World Forum of Music 2014, Queensland Cabaret Festival, and many more.
-Currently, Camille freelances as a solo and chamber musician throughout Australia, as well as tutoring at Griffith University's Young Conservatorium.
-Since 2014, Camille was appointed as Violinist of the Dance and Chamber Music ensemble, Collusion Music.
+As a chamber and orchestral musician, Camille has performed for Opera Australia, Opera Queensland, Queensland Ballet, Bangalow Music Festival, Anywhere Theatre Festival, World Forum of Music 2014, Queensland Cabaret Festival.
+Dots+Loops, Restrung Festival, and many more.
+Camille currently enjoys a diverse freelance career based in Queensland, performing regularly as a casual with Queensland Symphony Orchestra, as well as tutoring at Griffith University's Young Conservatorium.
+Camille founded Brisbane-based string quartet Black Square Quartet in 2018.

 Camille plays a Eugenio Degani violin, made in 1897.